LongBu/AWS-MLS-C01-Study-Guide/README.md

 ### Select and express intuition behind the appropriate model(s) for a given machine learning problem
   * [Xgboost](https://github.com/LongBu/AWS-MLS-C01-Study-Guide#xgboost-extreme-gradient-boosting)
+    * Observations are weighted
+    * Some will take part in new training sets more often
+    * Training is sequential; each classifier takes into account the previous one's success.
+    * Boosting generally yields better accuracy than Bagging

   * logistic regression - supervised model dealing with classification and probability outcomes, though the former is more prevalent
   * K-means - unsupervised cluster analysis on unlabeled data where the aim is to partition a set of objects into K clusters in such a way to understand what types of groups exist or to identify unknown groups in complex data sets
   * linear regression - useful in predicting a variable based on the value of another variable, a supervised model curvature, if you will, in a n-space dimensional plane
   * decision trees - a supervised model based on a set of decision rules for prediction analysis, data classification, and regression.
 May possibly overfit training data.
-  * random forests
   * [RNN](https://github.com/LongBu/AWS-MLS-C01-Study-Guide#rnn)
   * [CNN](https://github.com/LongBu/AWS-MLS-C01-Study-Guide#cnn)
   * Ensemble-supervised, multiple models that are combined to improve the overall performance and accuracy.
+An excellent example being Random Cut Forests, as decision trees are prone to overfitting, where lots of decision trees are modeled and let them all vote on the result.
   * [Transfer learning](https://github.com/LongBu/AWS-MLS-C01-Study-Guide#transfer-learning)
+  * Bagging - generate N new training sets by random sampling with replacement.
+Each resampled model can be trained in parallel
+    * Bagging avoids overfitting over boost
+    * Bagging is easier to parallelize over boost

 ### Train machine learning models
 #### Train validation test split, cross-validation (TBD)